 RE is a subject without prescribed curriculum content through the National curriculum.
 It is nevertheless a legal requirement for all pupils.
-As a Church of England school we are legally required to focus on Christianity in the RE curriculum whilst taking into account other principal religions in Great Britain.
+As a Church of England school we are legally required to focus on Christianity in the RE curriculum whilst taking into account different principal religions in Great Britain.

 The Governing Body as a whole is responsible for determining the nature of Religious Education in School.
 The governors adopt the RE syllabus produced by the Blackburn Diocesan Board of Education.
 This is supported by units from the Understanding Christianity syllabus produced by the Church of England Education Office.
 This fulfils all legal requirements and the RE Statement of Entitlement from the Church of England Education Office 2016.
-Children will cover in depth Buddhism once, Islam and Sikhism twice, Hinduism three times and Judaism four times during their time at St James'.
-They will also take part in three multi-faith units that look at a variety of faiths.
+Pupils will explore at range of world faiths and beliefs in a progressive manner from EYFS to the end of KS2.
 We incorporate the religions of pupils in each class for comparative purposes throughout any topic as appropriate.
 Given the population of the school, this is often Islam.
 It is essential that we draw upon the pupils' experiences as much as possible and as stated in the school's vision, cherish and serve our school community, building respect for all faiths and beliefs.
 We do not use Religious Education to convert children, urge a particular religion or impose religious beliefs on children (Ed Act, 94/96).